U.S. banks seen taking capital hit from bond market selloff

-(Reuters) - The selloff in the bond market over the past eight weeks is likely to have caused a multi-billion-dollar dent in the capital levels of some of the biggest U.S. banks, including Wells Fargo & Co (WFC.N) and JPMorgan Chase & Co (JPM.N), analysts said.
+July 3 (Reuters) - The selloff in the bond market over the past eight weeks is likely to have caused a multi-billion-dollar dent in the capital levels of some of the biggest U.S. banks, including Wells Fargo & Co and JPMorgan Chase & Co , analysts said.

 Indeed, the portfolios of securities that the banks invest in, known as “available for sale” books, may be the worst affected, they said.
 These assets can be sold before they mature, unlike many loans, but are not used for short-term trading purposes.